matrixinfer-ai/kthena/docs/kthena/docs/getting-started/quick-start.md

 Get up and running with Kthena in minutes!
 This guide will walk you through deploying your first AI model.
 We'll install a model from Hugging Face and perform inference using a simple curl command.

-We have two optional ways to quicky start using kthena to deploy LLM.
+We have two optional ways to quickly start using kthena to deploy LLM.

 1. ModelBooster
 2. ModelServing